auth0/docs/articles/native-platforms/android/07-authorization.md

 seo_alias: android
 ---

-This quickstart will show you how to use Auth0 to create access roles for your users.
+This Quickstart will show you how to use Auth0 to create access roles for your users.
 With access roles, you can authorize or deny content to different users based on the level of access they have.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: